laravel/sail/README.md

 Laravel Sail is inspired by and derived from [Vessel](https://github.com/shipping-docker/vessel) by [Chris Fidao](https://github.com/fideloper).
 If you're looking for a thorough introduction to Docker, check out Chris' course: [Shipping Docker](https://serversforhackers.com/shipping-docker).

+## Official Documentation

+Documentation for Sail can be found on the [Laravel website](https://laravel.com/docs/installation).

 ## Contributing

 Thank you for considering contributing to Sail!
 You can read the contribution guide [here](.github/CONTRIBUTING.md).